gvwilson/sensibleadventures/nardica/nardica.md

 "Well done,"
 Wales said.
-"She's as solid as a rock."
+"She's as steady as a rock."

 "Thanks."
 Iffy glanced down at her tablet.
-"Soakin' power faster than I'd like."
+"Drawin' power faster than I'd like."

 Wales made a raspberry.
 Iffy giggled at the incongruous sound.
-"She's beautiful.
+"She's beautiful,"
+he said firmly.
-Go on, let her stretch her wings."
+"Go on, let her stretch her wings."

 Iffy sketched a quick correction to the drone's code on her tablet, swiped it across,